haseebanwar/create-react-pkg/README.md

 Create an optimized production build by running the `build` script.
 This will create a `dist` folder that may contain any or all of the folders based on your project setup and configuration:

 - cjs: Your library bundled in CommonJS format.
-- esm: Your library bundled in ES Modules format.
+- esm: Your library bundled in ECMAScript Modules format.
 - umd: Your library bundled in Universal Module Definition.
 - types: TypeScript declarations.
 - css: Minified CSS Bundle.